-Megaloblastic anemias, regardless of etiology, were originally called pernicious anemia because they were fatal before treatment became available, first in the form of liver therapy and subsequently as purified vitamin B12.
-Currently, the term “pernicious” is no longer appropriate for all megaloblastic anemias, but should be used for vitamin B12 deficiency due to the lack of production of IF.
+The term “pernicious anemia” is an anachronism—it dates from the era when treatment had not yet been discovered, and the disease was fatal—but it remains in use for megaloblastic anemia resulting from vitamin B12 deficiency due to lack of intrinsic factor (IF).
 Impaired IF production can occur in adults due to autoimmune destruction of parietal cells, which secrete IF.
 Gastrectomy can significantly reduce the production of IF.
-A rare congenital autosomal recessive disorder can result in deficiency of IF without gastric atroph.
+A rare congenital autosomal recessive disorder can result in deficiency of IF without gastric atrophy.

 Classic pernicious anemia is caused by the failure of gastric parietal cells to produce sufficient IF (a gastric protein secreted by parietal cells) to permit the absorption of adequate quantities of dietary vitamin B-12.
 Other disorders that interfere with the absorption and metabolism of vitamin B12 can produce cobalamin deficiency, with the development of a macrocytic anemia and neurologic complications.